bakdata/quick/docs/docs/user/examples/real-time-customer-profiles.md

 ### The Global GraphQL Schema

-We first define the global schema with GraphQL.
+First, define the global schema with GraphQL.
 The query called `getUserProfile` combines six metrics of the customer profile:

 - total listening events
 - the first and last time a user listened to a song
 - charts with user's most listened albums, artists and tracks

-We retrieve all that data from different topics via the `@topic` directive.
+Quick retrieves all that data from different topics via the `@topic` directive.
 Still, the charts contain solely ids and not the names of the corresponding music data.
 You can let Quick resolve those ids transparently.
-For that, we use the topics (artists, albums, tracks) containing the mapping from ids to names and reference them in the GraphQL schema.
+For that, use the topics (artists, albums, tracks) containing the mapping from ids to names and reference them in the GraphQL schema.
 The creation of the metrics topics (counts, firstlisten, lastlisten) is described below.

 ???
 "The GraphQL user profile schema (`schema-user-profile.gql`)"